1coderookie/Kobra2ProInsights/docs/hardware/mainboard.md

 Unfortunately, I personally don't have such a mainboard and therefore I can't test it, but imho it might even be possible now to install a native Klipper on this B-revision mainboards.
 So if you're looking for a solution to run a different type of firmware (either a modded KobraOS or a native Klipper), please mind the following infobox.

-!!! warning Mind the Board Type
+!!! warning "Mind the Board Type"

     If you're not satisfied with the stock KobraOS and seek for other options, check which mainboard revision you have built in:
     - If it's the "Spe **A**" type, then you'd have to build in a different mainboard and go with a native Klipper (see the according chapter further down below).